statnett/kafka-ops-julie/docs/futures/define-custom-roles.rst

             operation: "ALL"
             permissionType: "ALLOW"

-With previous roles file mirror maker can be defined in a clutter free manner in a project.
+With previous role MirrorMaker can be defined in a clutter free manner in a project.

 .. code-block:: YAML